 - After that, open the CrossOver and install DirectX for Modern Games.

-- Next, open the steam then download and launch a 32-bit game.
+- Next, open steam, then download and launch a 32-bit game.

 - Play the game to check if it is playable.